-If you have a group of 10 or more people, book a guided tour.
-These can be self-guided, docent led (recommend) or youth group tours.
+Book a guided tour if you have a group of 10 or more people.
+These can be self-guided, docent-led (recommend), or youth group tours.

 10. Plan Special Events

-At the Maritime Museum of San Diego these events include the likes of a channeling your inner pirate during a themed Boarded! sailing, aboard one of the tall ships, New Year’s Eve parties, and much more.
+At the Maritime Museum of San Diego, these events include the likes of channeling your inner pirate during a themed sailing, aboard one of the tall ships, New Year’s Eve parties, and much more.